cf73/ces2021/content/collections/people/mary-dutczak.md

 officialtitle: 'Mandarin Room Co-Head Teacher'
 education:
   -
+    id: AtXcQpAF
     name_of_institution: 'B.A.
 University of Massachusetts'
     type: institution
     enabled: true
 email: Mary@Cambridge-Ellis.org
-bio: 'I graduated with a BA in Chinese language and Literature from Umass Amherst.
-I have been working in early education for over 7-8 years.
-My journey started as a Toddler teacher, but I enjoy working with each age group.
-Outside of school, I enjoy doing challenging puzzles, traveling and reading books.'
+bio: 'I have a BA in Chinese Language and Literature from Umass Amherst.
+In 2014, I began my journey in early childhood education as a temporary teacher but immediately fell in love with the work.
+Since then, I have continued my education to gain the knowledge and skills to provide young children with a warm and rich school experience.
+I joined Cambridge-Ellis in 2021, first as parental leave coverage in the Day Program before finding a home in the Mandarin Language Program.
+Outside of school, I like to travel and explore new places.'
-photo: b8a751ab-8b97-45b9-8106-455231698890.jpeg
+photo: mary-headshot.jpg
 role:
   - teacher
 programs:
   - day
 updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1663103177
+updated_at: 1722723649
-published: true
 ---